 The amended sample policy also states the Board President/Chairperson makes decisions related to parliamentary procedure that may arise during the course of a meeting; subject to the right of any Board member to appeal the decision of the Board President/Chairperson to the full Board, which shall decide the procedural issue or question.

 For those school boards that have a board policy that requires the school board to follow Robert’s Rules of Order, it is ASBSD’s recommendation they also consider amending their policy so Robert’s Rules of Order is only a guide for conducting the meeting and strict compliance with Robert’s Rules of Order is not required.
-Below is ASBSD sample policy BDDE: Parliamentary Procedure, for your review.
+ASBSD sample policy BDDE: Parliamentary Procedure, is available for your review.

 - Posted by asbsd